panzerdp/dmitripavlutin.com/content/posts/2019-07-24-master-digging-climbing/index.md

 Turns out, if you dig too much into implementation details, you don't develop a vision of the whole picture.
 You cannot efficiently design functions, classes, and components that are well structured and loosely interact with each other.

-Ok, I have to climb through the abstract principles of a good architecture.
+Ok, I have to climb through the abstract principles of a good system design.

 ## 3. I started climbing